 “For businesses in Europe, cost savings are not the main driver for moving to cloud business applications.
 Our research shows that they increasingly see cloud as a solution to the challenges of industry transformation, competition and as a means to facilitate global expansion,” said Alexander Michael, Director of Consulting at Frost & Sullivan.
-“With so many citing cloud applications as an advantage, it’s clear that organisations that have not yet made the move are losing out.”
+“With so many citing cloud applications as an advantage, it’s clear that organizations that have not yet made the move are losing out.”

 Other key findings based on the research include:

 “This research confirms what we’ve been seeing across our customer base in Europe for the last several years,” said Mark Woodhams, SVP & Managing Director of NetSuite EMEA.
 “Businesses are turning to the cloud for its agility, scalability and flexibility, and reaping the rewards by delivering innovative product and services that are transforming industries.
 A unified suite of applications running off of a single database, like NetSuite, answers these challenges.
-A solution built for the cloud, NetSuite spans back office financials, inventory and order management, CRM, ecommerce and warehouse management with a powerful and flexible development platform that easily enables companies to customise NetSuite to meet their business requirements and to integrate with other third-party systems.”
+A solution built for the cloud, NetSuite spans back office financials, inventory and order management, CRM, ecommerce and warehouse management with a powerful and flexible development platform that easily enables companies to customize NetSuite to meet their business requirements and to integrate with other third-party systems.”

 A Foundation for Global Growth

 Frost & Sullivan’s research also found that of all the IT decision makers who have concerns about IT issues with extending global operations, an astounding 75 percent believe that cloud would help them address their issues.
-And, of the executives worried about accounting issues with globalisation, 58 percent would look to cloud for a solution.
+And, of the executives worried about accounting issues with globalization, 58 percent would look to cloud for a solution.